ArtifactDB/artifactdb-cli/books/adbcli/tutorial/epilogue.md

 ## Epilogue

-We did a great job, but let's face it, looking at the artifacts again, it's pretty there's not much value.
+We did a great job, but let's face it, looking at the artifacts again, it's pretty clear there's little value.
 While we can't delete a project by default in ArtifactDB (mostly to make sure there's no accidental data loss, but also for audit purpose), we can hide it.